-The very coining of the term UBIAS suggests that the specific relationship between an Institute for Advanced Study of this particular type and the university it is based at or affiliated to is a key-feature of its identity and therefore deserves special attention.
+The very coining of the term UB-IAS suggests that the specific relationship between an Institute for Advanced Study of this particular type and the university it is based on or affiliated to is a key-feature of its identity and therefore deserves special attention.
 Through our questionnaire we wanted to learn more about this special constellation: How is your institute integrated into the larger institutional framework of your university?
 To what extent is it dependent on the university and how high is its degree of autonomy?

-Relations between research centres of our special kind and 'their' universities at large concern different levels: in terms of governance it is interesting to describe administrative, financial and scientific autonomy as opposed to patterns of dependency.
-The following constellation seems to be representative for a large number of institutes: they are relatively autonomous in their academic and research curriculum, yet strongly dependent with respect to their financial budget and usually closely linked to the university's administration.
+Relations between research centers of our special kind and 'their' universities at large concern different levels: In terms of governance it is interesting to describe administrative, financial and scientific autonomy as opposed to patterns of dependency.
+The following constellation seems to be representative for a large number of institutes: They are relatively autonomous in their academic and research curriculum, yet more or less completely dependent with respect to their financial budget and usually closely linked to the university's administration.
 Nevertheless, there are also a few cases of budgetary autonomy.
 But most institutes depend, to some extent at least, on their university's funding (combined with other sources like state funding, private donations or endowments).
 In times and contexts of limited, often shrinking university budgets, finding alternative ways of funding, not the least from private sources, seems to be one of the most important and challenging tasks for the future.

 What are the benefits of the IAS for the university?
-Or, quoting an idea from one of the answers to our questionnaire: Is an IAS an important and invigorating elixir to the university or just pure luxury?
-In our opinion - and in accordance with many answers in the questionnaire - Institutes for Advanced Study ideally function as incubators for innovative research fields and assemble a critical mass of outstanding researchers who, benefitting from relatively favourable conditions and making the best productive use of them, produce outstanding research.
+Or, quoting a provocative idea from the questionnaire: Is an Institute for Advanced Study an important and invigorating elixir to the university or just pure luxury?
+In our opinion - and in accordance with many answers in the questionnaire -, Institutes for Advanced Studies ideally function as incubators for innovative research fields and assemble a critical mass of outstanding researchers who, benefitting from relatively favourable conditions and making the best productive use of them, produce outstanding research.
 Thus, research centres can inject energy into the research culture of the university and enhance the university's academic excellence and visibility.

-IAS can play an equally important role in the internationalisation of their universities by attracting international top-level researchers and connecting them with the local academic community.
-Of course, there are considerable differences regarding the extent to which members of the faculties are integrated into the institute, or the degree to which university students and teachers join forces in fruitful contact with the fellows of the research institute.
+IAS can play an equally important role for the internationalization of their universities by attracting international top-level researchers and connecting them with the local academic community.
+Of course, there are considerable differences regarding the extent to which members of the faculties are integrated into the institute, or the degree in which university students and teachers join forces in fruitful contact with the fellows of the research institute.

-Beyond describing perceivable benefits for the universities it does seem legitimate, however, to ask yet another, somewhat wider question: To what extent does the institute play back into society at large?
-This leads to the question of public outreach, which was often mentioned in the questionnaires: apart from offering typical academic "formats" such as seminars, conferences, workshops and lectures, some institutes in particular emphasise their role as public "think tanks" and put a lot of effort into planning events of greater public outreach and resonance - such as public lectures - explicitly aspiring to public attention, impact, and debate.
+Beyond describing such perceivable profits for the universities (international exchange, productive interplay with excellent researchers, connection to innovative research fields, etc.), it does seem legitimate, however, to ask yet another, somewhat wider question: To what extent does the institute play back into society at large?
+This leads to the question of public outreach, which was often mentioned in the questionnaires: Apart from offering typical academic "formats" such as seminars, conferences, workshops and lectures, some institutes in particular emphasize their role as public "think tanks" and put a lot of effort into planning events of greater public outreach and resonance - like public lectures -, explicitly aspiring at public attention, impact, and debate.
 Some institutes also engage with the arts, staging art exhibitions or offering fellowships for artists in residence.
 It would be interesting to learn more about your respective ventures in this direction.

-Networking, interaction
+3.3 Networking, interaction